I believe all the puppies have homes at this time. Next breeding isn't until next year.

-I just love all the years I have been breeding my healthy, stubborn, feisty Cairns, how I loved the beautiful hard (wire) coated sturdy little dogs from Oz.
+I just love all the years I have been breeding my healthy, stubborn, feisty Cairns.
+I loved the beautiful hard (wire) coated sturdy little dogs from Oz.
 As I have gotten older the hand stripping has become difficult.
 I have tried to breed both Cairns and Pugs but find I need to concentrate on only one breed and because of the difficult grooming of a Cairn I have decided it will be my healthy, happy, friendly lad dogs, Pugs. . so at this time I am only breeding the Pugs.

 My name is Liz Hallsworth and I started Cairns Terriers, these dogs have become more than just pets for my husband and I, they have become family members that we love sharing with the world.
 I have been breeding Cairns since 2005 and no longer plan to bred them at this time.
-I plan to consent rate on breeding my Pugs and had my first litter in 2020.
+I plan to concentrate on breeding my Pugs and had my first litter in 2020.
 I take the greatest joy in watching my puppies grow in families full of love.
 I got my first Cairn, Rebel, and fell head over heels in love with the breed and began my adventures down the yellow brick road.
 My first pug was Hammurabi and he lived together for years with all the Cairns until I decided to get a girl Pug to show, Pippa.
 Pugs are quite different from the Cairns.
 The Cairns are very independent content to hunt, and they are not good at all with the word "come!"
 The Pugs are very dependent always wanting to be with you.
-I live north of Atlanta GA.
+My hone is in Loganville, north of Atlanta GA.